numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_compressor.md

 ## Configure [`Solver`](@ref Solver)

-Now we assemble our configured ingradients—the `sparse_compressor` and the `logger`—into the main [`Kaczmarz` solver](@ref Kaczmarz) object.
+Now we assemble our configured ingredients—the `sparse_compressor` and the `logger`—into the main [`Kaczmarz` solver](@ref Kaczmarz) object.
 For any component we don't specify, a default will be used.
 Here, we'll explicitly specify the [LQSolver](@ref LQSolver) as our sub-solver.